-The time period and extent of Covid 19 the impact on the population of Moray will not be fully understood until well after the response is over.
+i n moray The time period and extent of Covid 19 the impact on the population of Moray will not be fully understood until well after the response is over.
 It is therefore not possible to predict the extent of the impact on the ability to progress with delivery of Strategic Objectives.
 There are some aspects that have progressed very well such as introduction of Near Me consultations but there are others that are more difficult to progress.
 There is concern that due to the workloads and challenges over the last year that teams are weary and/or do not have capacity at this moment in time, to progress with delivery of development plans at this moment in time.
 In addition the pandemic is still present in the community so services are still responding to the impacts it has for the population of Moray.
 Managers are working with teams to establish "readiness" and their capacity and sense of wellbeing and the collated output will inform plans going forward.
 One key aspect to facilitate transformation is the need for progress in relation to ICT infrastructure, data sharing and data security across the whole system.
-Work was undertaken by NHS GRAMPIAN and partners to address the needs for ICT kit and information during the response to Covid and it is hoped that this progress can be built on

-Rationale for Risk Appetite:

-The Board has a high appetite for risks associated with delivery of transformational redesign.
-The following should be considered when accepting these risks:

-- We understand and can mitigate other risk types that may arise, e.g. safety or financial within appetite - Service users are consulted and informed of changes in an open & transparent way - We will monitor the outcome and change course if necessary
+Work was undertaken by NHS GRAMPIAN and partners to address the needs for ICT kit and information during the response to Covid and it is hoped that this progress can be built on Rationale for Risk The Board has a high appetite for risks associated with delivery of transformational redesign.
+The following should be Appetite: considered when accepting these risks: We understand and can mitigate other risk types that may arise, e.g. safety or financial within appetite Service users are consulted and informed of changes in an open & transparent way We will monitor the outcome and change course if necessary Controls: Home First strategic theme is being progressed across the whole system and a local Home First Group is meeting monthly.

-Controls:

-Home First strategic theme is being progressed across the whole system and a local Home First Group is meeting fortnightly.
-The Home First Transformation Board has also been established for Grampian - the output of these meetings will go through appropriate governance frameworks.
 A newsletter is being produced to keep staff and partners informed.
 It is recognised that there will be significant changes taking place in Social Work practice with the implementation of the Self Directed Support standards and the move to outcomes based services, so governance arrangements are being set up to facilitate the same type of oversight and communication that is in place for the Home First programme.

-Mitigating Actions:
+Mitigating Integrated Infrastructure Group previously established, with ICT representation from NHSG and Moray Council, to Actions: consider and provide solutions to data sharing issues and ICT infrastructure matters which is an area that will be taken forward alongside the Moray Growth Deal projects.
+Linkages to Infrastructure board and Information sharing groups have been established albeit these meetings are not taking place regularly at the moment.
+Data sharing groups for Grampian and Health and Social Care Moray have been established and meetings were held regularly but have not taken place for several months due to Covid.
+These meetings have oversight of any issues arising from Data protection and GDPR matters from either Council or NHS systems.
+It is anticipated that these will restart during the next quarter.

+monay